vacp2p/rfc-index/vac/1/coss.md

 Every specification has an independent lifecycle that documents clearly its current status.
 In order for a specification to receive a lifecycle status, it MUST be presented by the project team.
-After discussion amongst the contributors, the specification MAY begin the process to obtain a status.
+After discussion amongst the contributors have occured for an unspecific amount of time, the specification MAY begin the process to upgrade a status.
 A specification has five possible states that reflect its maturity and contractual weight:

 ![Lifecycle diagram](./images/lifecycle.png)